AM311/Cybersecurity_Report/home.md

 The more complex and time-requiring configurations are related to the Active Directory domain environment.
 They will be briefly outlined here but, essentially, their final goal is to implement the scenario previously presented:

  - The **DomainController/DHCP server** requires the installation of the OS with "default" settings.
-Then, *Active Directory Domain Services* and DHCP server functionalities need also to be installed
+Then, *Active Directory Domain Services* and *DHCP* functionalities need also to be installed, again with default settings (except for what follows).
+DHCP addresses pool

 ==RIMANDO A CONFIGURAZIONI COME DA SCENARIO --> CITARE PRINCIPALI MODI PER REALIZZARE LO SCENARIO: utenti e come realizzare le ipotesi di lavoro (a grandi linee)==